indexxing/PolytoriaAdmin/README.md

 # PolyAdmin
 Polytoria chat moderation, fun, utility & misc commands.
+Made by Index.
+Feedback Form:

-> An example game with admin commands built in (free admin for all players visiting) can be visited here to try out the model before adding it into your own games: https://polytoria.com/games/1975
+> An example game with admin commands built in (free admin for all players visiting) can be visited here to try out the model before adding it into your own games: https://polytoria.com/games/2537

-> **YOU MUST ADD YOUR USER ID UNDER THE PERMISSIONS TABLE FOR THIS TO WORK.**

-# Note (rewrite information)
-A complete rewrite with more commands, bug fixes & more will be released sometime this week!
-Stay tuned!
+> **You do not have to add your own USER ID to the "permissions" table if you are the owner of the game.**

 # Prefix
-To use commands, your message must start with a ":" colon (this can be changed later in settings per the game developer's wishes).
+To use commands, your message must start with a ":" colon (this can be changed later in settings per the game developer's wishes by changing the "prefix" variable at the top of the script).

-# Future Updates
-Edit: This list has been deleted since most if not all of the items have been fixed or added in the rewrite (look above for more information about the rewrite).

 # Known Bugs
-- **Fixing Usernames with Spaces** - Currently usernames with spaces are completely broken.
-If you can help me out with this, please message me!
+- **Fixing Usernames with Spaces** - Slight fix implemented by adding shortended usernames.

 # Commands Available (10)
 - **:help** - Displays a list of commands in chat to the user who executed the command.
 - **:shutdown** [REASON (required)] - Acts like a server shutdown by kicking every player including yourself (could be used for publishing updates on the fly)
-- **:announce** [TEXT (required)] - Announces a global message to the server (filtered so you can't say naughty naughty words)
-- **:kick** [PLAYER (required)] [REASON (required)] - Kicks the player from the server.
-- **:explode** [PLAYER (required)] - Player go boom boom
-- **:kill** [PLAYER (required, default: me)] - Player stepped on a lego
-- **:damage** [PLAYER (required)] [DAMAGE (required)] - Player gets an owie
-- **:heal** [PLAYER (required)] [HEAL BY, default: 100] - Player gets a bandaid
-- **:health** [PLAYER (required)] [HEALTH (required)] - Player gets an ouchie or a bandaid
-- **:createNPC** - Creates an sus NPC by the user who executed the command.
+This list is currently in the process of being rewritten due to the model rewrite.

 ## More commands will be added in the future, multiple commands have been removed from this list due to them being buggy, or Polytoria's features limiting them heavily.

-Hope you enjoy!
--Index